parente/tott/doc/sessions/python.rst

 -----

 * Gain the ability to read and write Python code
-* Recognize Python's strength as a glue language
+* Recognize Python's strengths as a language
 * Understand how to tap into the Python ecosystem
 * Practice writing Python
 * Practice using pip_ and virtualenv_